uchicoco/Azure-Kinect-Samples/body-tracking-samples/angle_3d_viewer/README.md

 - For CUDA/TensorRT modes, verify GPU compatibility and driver installation
 - On Linux, ensure permissions for `/tmp/angle_data_pipe`

-## Contact
-For issues or contributions, please open an issue or pull request on the repository.

 ## Prerequisites

 1. Install the Azure Kinect SDK and Body Tracking SDK: